 The War On Terror And Drones As Middle Grounds

 The War on Terror was, however, a potential middle ground among the exhausted voters, the skeptical security community, and the idealist Obama.
 In contrast to the Iraq war, the US population still supported counter-terrorism operations in the Middle East and Africa.
 Years of ineffective war in Afghanistan after the 9/11 tragedy had not shaken off the fear out of Americans’ minds.
-After all, an abstract foreign enemy called “terrorists” never ceases to disappear.
+After all, an abstract foreign enemy called “terrorists” never ceases to exist.

 Obama did favour a more peaceful foreign policy and he aimed at reducing the loss of soldier lives abroad.
 Nevertheless, the War on Terror was not included in these plans.
 Quite the opposite, defeating al-Qaeda and the Taliban were amongst Obama’s priorities.
 The main objective was to do so without infuriating voters with more dead bodies sent home.
 Additionally, Obama needed to find a way to appease the sceptics in the Pentagon and the CIA.
 He found the way.
 Of course, the security community didn’t object to expanding the War on Terror – the fight for a “free world” had to continue.

 And, so, drones came into play.
 The perfect balance that alleviated voters’ fears of the foreign enemy and avoided more US casualties.
 The perfect tool to satisfy an intervention-driven security community.
 The perfect solution for an Obama facing many expectations and pressures.

 The Perfect Solution…That Increased And Prolonged Conflicts

 In my previous blog, I explain the policymaking incentives that (theoretically) autonomous and semi-autonomous weapons give rise to.
 A reduction in the blood, treasure, and reputation costs make warfare based on unmanned weapons such as drones a tempting path to increase and prolong conflicts.
 A dove like Obama wasn’t an exception to this theory.

 When Obama entered office, his promises were kept.
 He began bringing US troops in Iraq back home.
 The new President also retracted decades of hostile relations with Iran and Cuba.
 Most importantly, the fight against the feared foreign terrorists continued without US lives being put at risk.
 Three days after his presidential premiere, Obama signed off two drone strikes in Pakistan.